The Price of Love (Meow!) | Wealthsimple

 But that’s not true.
 We love cats, too.

-So now we’re back, here to unflinchingly put a dollar amount on something that’s impossible to quantify — a purring furball of joy that lives with you.
+So now we’re back, here to unflinchingly put a monetary amount on something that’s impossible to quantify — a purring furball of joy that lives with you.

 Step One: Set a Financial Goal